Archaic Greece: Art

-In the visual arts, the archaic period is characterised by a shift towards representational and naturalistic styles.
+In the visual arts, the archaic period is characterized by a shift towards representational and naturalistic styles.
 It was the period in which monumental sculpture was introduced to Greece, and in which Greek pottery styles went through great changes, from the repeating patterns of the late geometric period to the earliest red-figure vases.
 The early part of the archaic period saw distinctive orientalizing influences, both in pottery and in sculpture.

 Sculpture

 The Dedication of Nikandre (left) is probably the oldest kore to survive.
 180 years after it was made, the genre was at an end, and Greek sculpture was recognizably Classical (right, the Kritios Boy).

 At the beginning of the archaic period, Greek sculpture mostly consisted of small bronze works, particularly of horses.
 Bronze human figures were also produced, and both horse and human figures are primarily found in religious sanctuaries.
 Towards the end of the eighth century, horse figurines became much less common, disappearing "almost completely" by 700 BC.
 In the seventh century, Greek sculpture saw a strong Eastern influence, with mythical creatures such as griffins and sirens becoming much more popular.
 Also in the seventh century BC, Greek sculpture began to directly represent gods, a practice which had disappeared after the end of the Mycenaean period.

 Life-size human sculpture in hard stone began in Greece in the archaic period.
 This was inspired in part by ancient Egyptian stone sculpture: the proportions of the New York Kouros exactly correspond to Egyptian rules about the proportion of human figures.
 In Greece, these sculptures best survive as religious dedications and grave markers, but the same techniques would have also been used to make cult images.

 The best-known types of archaic sculpture are the kouros and kore, near life-size frontal statues of a young man or woman, which were developed around the middle of the seventh century BC in the Cyclades.
 Probably the earliest kore produced was the Dedication of Nikandre, which was dedicated to Artemis at her temple on Delos between 660 and 650 BC, while kouroi began to be created shortly after this.
 Kouroi and korai were used to represent both humans and divinities.
 Some kouroi, such as the Colossus of the Naxians from around 600 BC, are known to represent Apollo, while the Phrasikleia Kore was meant to represent a young woman whose tomb it originally marked.

 Over the course of the sixth century, kouroi from Attica become more lifelike and naturalistic.
 However, this trend does not appear elsewhere in the Greek world.
 The genre began to become less common over the last part of the sixth century as the elites who commissioned kouroi declined in influence, and by around 480 kouroi were no longer made.